-Apart from simple LED alarm indications (see chapter 0) there are a two alarm conditions (EAV and ELV), when ALARM presentation screens will appear.
+Apart from simple LED alarm indications there are a two alarm conditions (EAV and ELV), when ALARM presentation screens will appear.
 During a measurement run the SV 103 will immediately turn on the display at the time that the programmable alarm condition is exceeded.
 Press any key, to confirm the information.

-Notice: At any time when battery power is almost exhausted the "low battery" alarm screen may inform you about immediate recharging requirement.
+Note: At any time when battery power is almost exhausted the "low battery" alarm screen may inform you about immediate recharging requirement.